ml6team/fondant/docs/components/components.md

    and write an accompanying component specification that refers to it.
 This is used for more complex components that require additional dependencies (e.g. GPU support).

-- **Reusable components** can be used out of the box and can be loaded from the fondant component registry.
+- **Reusable components** can be used out of the box and can be loaded from the Fondant Hub.
 They are containerized components that are defined by the Fondant team or the community.